 In reality, the timeline of withdrawal varies in different people.
 Irrespective of the condition, a typical withdrawal journey will likely follow or fall within the following timeline.

 Contrary to other central nervous system-acting opioids, methadone doesn’t clear out of the bloodstream quickly.
-The first symptoms usually kick in as early as 20-24 hours and may not even show up until almost the third day after the last dose.
+The first uncomfortable withdrawal symptoms usually kick in as early as 20-24 hours and may not even show up until almost the third day after the last dose.

 Around this stage, physical symptoms would have slightly reduced and become less hard to manage.
 However, the physiological symptoms of methadone withdrawal will likely remain.

 At this point, the worst of the symptoms will have passed or become easier to manage.
 They can also fade away completely.
 Psychological symptoms like depression and anxiety, however, most likely will persist.

 For most people, especially short-term methadone abusers, symptoms would be likely, not present.
 However, for those that may have been on methadone therapy or abused for a long time, psychological symptoms may likely still be evident and persist for many months.
 This is known as post-acute withdrawal syndrome.